Kurento/kurento/source/mastering/develop_kurento_modules.rst

 The starting point to develop a filter is create the filter structure.
 For this task, you can use the ``kurento-module-scaffold`` tool.
-This tool is distributed with the ``kurento-media-server-dev`` package.
+This tool is distributed with the ``kurento-media-server-6.0-dev`` package.
 To install this tool run this command in the shell:

 .. sourcecode:: sh

-   sudo apt-get install kurento-media-server-dev
+   sudo apt-get install kurento-media-server-6.0-dev

 The tool usage is different depending on the chosen flavor: